b-cubed-eu/virtual-suitability-cube/README.md

 ```
 ## Virtual Data Cube

-Now, we want to incorporate both species into the same object.
+We want to incorporate both species into the same object.

 To combine the two species into a single object, we need to collapse the x and y dimensions into one, creating a grid that represents individual cells within the study area.
 This grid allows us to reduce the dimensions of the stars object and facilitates the transition to a **vector data cube**.